Last Updated on September 9, 2024 by John Coleman

 Why is my toilet slow but not clogged?

-A weak flush can be caused by a variety of reasons, including low water levels, clogged pipes or jets, faulty tank components, and mineral buildup.
+A weak flush or a toilet that appears clogged with nothing in it can be caused by a variety of reasons, including low water levels, clogged pipes or jets, faulty tank components, and mineral buildup.

 What is the strongest flushing toilet?